agentary-ai/agentary-js/README.md

 Sliding window, LLM summarization, or checkpoint-based memory for long-running agents.

 ### ☁️ **Cloud + 🖥️ Device Runtime (Flexible Execution)**
-Use Claude/OpenAI for advanced reasoning, or run models locally using Transformers.js — all via a unified interface.
+Use Claude/OpenAI for advanced reasoning, or run models locally, all via a unified interface.

 ### 📡 **Unified API**
 Same function calls for device and cloud models.
-No vendor lock-in, no rewriting code.

 ### 📊 **Observable Runtime**
 Lifecycle events for streaming tokens, workflow steps, tool calls, and model routing.